-Dr. Nancy Drucker is a pediatric cardiologist.
-Dr. Drucker's clinical interests include congenital heart disease.
-Her average patient rating is 5.0 stars out of 5.
-She accepts Child Health Plus, POMCO, and Blue Cross/Blue Shield, in addition to other insurance carriers.
-After attending Johns Hopkins University School of Medicine, Dr. Drucker completed her residency training at Yale-New Haven Hospital.
-She is professionally affiliated with Champlain Valley Physicians Hospital Medical Center.
+Dr. Nancy Drucker works as a pediatric cardiologist.
+Areas of particular interest for Dr. Drucker include congenital heart disease.
+Dr. Drucker's average patient rating is 5.0 stars out of 5.
+She is an in-network provider for Child Health Plus, POMCO, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+She is a graduate of Johns Hopkins University School of Medicine.
+Her residency was performed at Yale-New Haven Hospital.
+Dr. Drucker is affiliated with Champlain Valley Physicians Hospital Medical Center.

 Clinical interests: Congenital Heart Disease

-Dr. Michael Robertello sees patients in Rutland, VT.
-His medical specialties are adult critical care, adult cardiology, and nuclear cardiology.
-Dr. Robertello graduated from Ross University School of Medicine.
-He is an in-network provider for Medicare insurance.
+Dr. Michael Robertello's medical specialty is adult critical care, adult cardiology, and nuclear cardiology.
+He attended medical school at Ross University School of Medicine.
+Dr. Robertello takes Medicare insurance.